dcos-labs/dcos-openvpn/README.md

 1. The Zookeeper znode `/openvpn` has ACLs enabled, to protect the OpenVPN server and client credentials
 1. Synchronisation of assets between the container and Zookeeper in case the container is restarted
 1. Clients revoked through the REST interface are correctly revoked from OpenVPN
 1. Merged the previously separate openvpn server & openvpn-admin 0.0.0-0.1 packages into one.
-The openvpn-admin package is no longer required.
+The openvpn-admin package is no longer required

 Installation
 --------------